DigitalPublishingToolkit/snowman/README.md

 Snowman is a minimal Twine 2 story format designed for people who already know JavaScript and CSS originally created by Chris Klimas.
 It is currently maintained by Dan Cox.

+## About this fork

+This fork adds support for footnotes in the Passage class of Snowman.
+Footnotes are part of Markdown Extra, but not widely supported.

 ## What does Snowman offer?

 Snowman does not use macros like Harlowe, SugarCube, and other story formats.
 Instead, it has two global objects, `window.story` and `window.passage`, that expose functionality for working with the overall story and the current passage, respectively.